Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor? Well, hello there, and welcome.

 So, why me?

-In selecting a LPC/LMFT Supervisor, I believe goodness of fit is one of the most important pieces to a successful collaboration.
+In selecting a LPC/LMFT Clinical Supervisor, I believe goodness of fit is one of the most important pieces to a successful collaboration.
 As a strengths based, collaborative, and Outcomes-Informed therapist, so to is my approach to working with supervisees.
 And I believe that the the supervisee-supervisor relationship, is the most important factor in facilitating clinical growth and development.

-When I reflect on why I am so passionate about therapy (and supervision!), I always come back to my unwavering love of people and our human condition.
+When I reflect on why I am so passionate about therapy (and clinical supervision!), I always come back to my unwavering love of people and our human condition.
 It’s so interesting when you consider how paradoxically unique we are, yet so very similar in so many ways.
 And strong, collaborative alliance creates space to discuss and evaluate a variety of therapeutic techniques, skills, and interventions.

-I endeavor to support those I supervise, whose success is my success, and whose growth and development requires compassion, clinical knowledge and experience, as well as support.
+I endeavor to support those I clinically supervise, whose success is my success, and whose growth and development requires compassion, clinical knowledge and experience, as well as support.

 Requirements for Supervision